harrim91/harrim91.github.io/_posts/2016-08-21-make-your-own-url-shortener-1.md

 ## The Plan

-In this blog post, we're going to create a web application that does the following:
+In this tutorial, we're going to create a web application that does the following:

 * Takes a long URL and generates a short URL, storing the short URL and long URL together in a persistant data store.
 * Redirects users to the long URL when the short URL is visited.